ShyamThangaraj/Personal-Website/README.md

-# Personal Website
+# CodeHS Website

+## Introduction

-This website was developed using Javascript, HTML, & CSS.
+The CodeHS Website was developed using Javascript, HTML, & CSS and is hosted by CodeHS.
+It offers various functionalities to enhance the user experience.

-- Hosted by CodeHS.
-- Website functionalities -
+## Features

-  - Projects page
+### Projects Page
-    - Contains Python Trinket projects - drawings, racing, APIs, cipher, etc.
+- Explore a variety of Python Trinket projects, including drawings, racing, APIs, cipher, and more.

-  - Chatroom
+### Chatroom
-    - Contains a room where one can send/receive messages.
-It updates the messages to Google’s Firebase database.
+- Engage in a chatroom where users can send and receive messages.
+The messages are updated to Google’s Firebase database.

-  - Firebase (Words Per Minute)
+### Firebase (Words Per Minute)
-    - Contains a word typing test, with a leaderboard on the side.
-Whoever has the highest words per minute stays on the leaderboard.
-The leaderboard is updated to the Firebase database.
+- Take a word typing test with a built-in leaderboard on the side.
+The leaderboard is updated to the Firebase database, showcasing the user with the highest words per minute.

-Author: Shyam Thangaraj ts.shyam123@gmail.com
+## Author

+- **Shyam Thangaraj**
+  - Email: ts.shyam123@gmail.com

+## Getting Started

+To get started with the CodeHS Website:

+1. Access the website hosted on CodeHS --> shyamtha.codehs.me